ayong28/maths-tutor/docs/NETLIFY-DEPLOYMENT-GUIDE.md

    - **Plan**: Free tier (sufficient for this project)
 5. Click **Create new project** (takes ~2 minutes)

+### 1.1b Use Netlify's Supabase Integration (Alternative - Easier)

+**If you prefer automated setup, use the official Netlify-Supabase integration:**

+1. In Netlify dashboard: **Integrations** > **Add integration**
+2. Search for "Supabase" and click **Install**
+3. Select your Supabase project
+4. Choose your frontend framework (React/Vite)
+5. Netlify auto-configures environment variables

+**Benefits:**
+- No manual environment variable entry in Step 5.4
+- Auto-syncs Supabase settings
+- Simplified maintenance
+- Uses Netlify's Secrets Controller for enhanced security

+**Note:** If using this integration, you can skip manual environment variable setup in Step 5.4.
+However, you'll still need the connection strings for local development (Steps 1.2-1.3).

 ### 1.2 Get Connection Strings

 Once provisioned, go to **Settings** > **Database**: